Updated: 9 hours ago

 You can work backward by tracing your costs line from the end product to distribution, to production, and to the investments you made.

 “You're paying for boxes, you're paying for packing material, you're paying every time somebody touches something, you're paying for receiving.
 All of these things have to factor into the costs, and people just don't know how expensive it is.”

 Don’t be afraid to ask for your help.
 As a business owner, you are supervising a lot of things when it comes to your company.
 You may be overlooking certain areas of production and distribution, which could be the cause of your issues.
 It can be intimidating to ask for a professional opinion, but hiring a consultant to go over your procedure, data, and figures can help improve your profitability.

-In Leslie’s case, she finally hired a chief financial officer (CFO) after reaching a seven-figure revenue–with low profitability.
+In Leslie’s case, she finally hired a chief financial officer (CFO) after reaching a line of seven-figure revenue–with low profitability.

 “If I could change anything, I would have had hired a CFO.
 I wouldn't be able to afford one for many hours, but I would have had somebody, maybe, just one or two hours a month to make sure I never went off the rails because a lot of those caused problems.”